Carbon Capture, Utilization and Storage

 Our CCUS Pathways

-CO2 can be repurposed by reaction with green hydrogen to produce low-carbon fuels or chemicals and plastics.
+CO2 can be repurposed by reaction with green hydrogen to produce chemicals and plastics or decarbonize the aviation and maritime sectors.

 Our CCUS pathways